 We recommend that the UN Human Rights Committee (the “Committee”) that monitors compliance with the ICCPR ask and encourage the United States to 1) enact a federal law banning the practice of shackling prisoners during pregnancy, covering, at a minimum, the third trimester, transport to medical facilities, labor, delivery and postpartum recovery, 2) take appropriate measures to ensure that those 32 states that do not have anti-shackling laws to enact comprehensive laws, including training of correctional officers, 3) to review existing state anti-shackling laws and policies to ensure that they are comprehensive and fully-implemented, and 4) to conduct an empirical study to determine the scope of shackling in U.S. prisons and to understand why the practice of shackling pregnant women persists.

-University of Chicago Law School - International Human Rights Clinic, Chicago Legal Advocacy for Incarcerated Mothers, and ACLU National Prison Project, "The Shackling of Incarcerated Pregnant Women: A Human Rights Violation Committed Regularly in the United States" (2014).
-International Human Rights Clinic.
+University of Chicago Law School - Global Human Rights Clinic, Chicago Legal Advocacy for Incarcerated Mothers, and ACLU National Prison Project, "The Shackling of Incarcerated Pregnant Women: A Human Rights Violation Committed Regularly in the United States" (2014).
+Global Human Rights Clinic.
 3.